EnviloN/Trouble-in-GolfTown/doc/other_npcs.md

 Sherrif:
 * When in Barber shop, sits on chair
-* Walks randomly between Dock, Town and Station
+* Walks randomly between through town
-    * {when he meets Foreign Supplier in Dock Market, they chat}
-    * {when he meets Miss Jane by Railway Station, they chat}
+    * {when he wants to sit on his chair, but Dave sits on it, they'll start arguing}